openUC2/UC2-GIT/MDK/Readme.md

 *   The system can be built in the 3<sup>rd</sup> dimension by sandwiching layers of cubes and baseplates

 ### Building a UC2_v3 setup
+#### Watch the videos in the [UC2_v3 playlist](https://www.youtube.com/playlist?list=PLB7sYInE0vsM_uuHkdbQfF4FY6i0mnbqv) to see how it works!

 * The 3DP baseplate puzzles (pink) and IM baseplate puzzles (black) can be combined and one large baseplate can be build using both types.
 <p align="center">
 <img src="./IMAGES/IM_3DP_01.jpg" width="300">
 <img src="./IMAGES/IM_3DP_02.jpg" width="300">
 </p>

 * The 3DP baseplate puzzles (black) and IM Cube (right) can be used in parallel in the same setup.
 The IM Cube connects to the baseplate via eight lego-like pins on top and bottom side.
 The 3DP Cube connect with its screws in the corners to the magnets of the baseplate.
 Additionally, it has three M5 screws that work like the pins of the IM Cube, for better precision of alignment.
 <p align="center">
 <img src="./IMAGES/IM_3DP_03.jpg" width="300">
 </p>